adahooniłigii, 1956-11-01, pages 1-3

 ’Áádóó ’índa Bini ’Ant’ą́ą́tsoh wolyéego nídezidę́ę bini ’ashdla’góó yoołkáłę́ędą́ą́’ ’éí ńléí diné kéédahat’į́į́góó bilagáana ła’ bił tádiikai níigo yaa halni’.

-It was until what’s called September the month on the fifth that past date when the Diné over there to the place where they lived with the one white they went, it is said in the report.
+And then it was until what’s called September the month on the fifth that past date when the Diné over there to the place where they lived with the one white they went, it is said in the report.

 Díí bilagáana bił tá’dooldee’ nilíinii ’éí Harry Frazee wolyé jiní.